TheMarianMitroiuTest/Glowing-DGMs-for-outcomes-and-intercurrent-events/README.md

 Possible data-generating models of longitudinal continuous outcomes and intercurrent events to investigate estimands

-Preliminary work needed for simulation studies with intercurrent events and strategies for addressing intercurrent events.
+Preliminary work needed for simulation studies with intercurrent events and strategies for addressing intercurrent events to evaluate estimands.

 Verbose and annotated R code is provided for four methods to model the joint distribution of outcomes and intercurrent events in order to simulate target trial data.